-41. Significant Event
+40. Significant Event

 On 11 March 2020, the World Health Organisation declared the Covid-19 outbreak as a pandemic in recognition of its rapid spread across the globe.
 On 16 March 2020, the Malaysian Government has imposed several levels of Movement Control Order ("MCO") starting from 18 March 2020 to curb the spread of the Covid-19 outbreak in Malaysia.
-The Covid-19 outbreak also resulted in travel restriction, lockdown, social distancing and other precautionary measures imposed in various countries.

-The Group's and the Company's operations have been disrupted by a series of precautionary and control measures taken by the government in response to the emergency of the pandemic.
-The Group and the Company have taken into account the impact of the pandemic on their results in the financial statements for the current financial year ended 31 December 2021.
+China's Zero Covid policy during year 2022 had impacted the Group's billing, revenue and collection in China segment.
+The Group and the Company have taken into account the impact of the pandemic on their results in the financial statements for the current financial year ended 31 December 2022.